JakePulitzer/JakePulitzer/README.md

 Hi!
 I'm @JakePulitzer.

-I am interested in _leveraging big data analytics to make informed business decisions._
+I am interested in _leveraging big data analytics to help me make informed business decisions._

 I graduated from the Leeds School of Business at University of Colorado Boulder with a Master's of Science in Business Analytics and a focus in Marketing.
 I earned my Bachelor's of Science from the University of Boulder Colorado, focusing on Advertising and Strategic Communications.